laura88mv8/epic-race-who-wins/README.md

 # epic-race-who-wins
-This is game made by Oliver and mommy.
+This is a game made by Oliver and mommy.
 Be ready for the race!